Creating a Grafana dashboard and panel

 SELECT date_trunc('day', pickup_datetime) AS day, COUNT(*) FROM rides GROUP BY day ORDER BY day;

-First, we will modify the
+First, modify the

 date_trunc function to use the TimescaleDB